YusukeIwaki/charai/README.md

 Chat + Ruby + AI = Charai

+Charai is an AI-powered Capybara driver that enables natural language web testing.
+Write your E2E tests by describing what you want to test in plain language, and let AI handle the browser interactions.

+## Requirements

+- Ruby 2.7 or higher
+- Firefox Developer Edition
+- OpenAI API key or compatible AI service (Azure OpenAI, Gemini, Ollama)

 ## Setup

 Add `gem 'charai'` into your project's Gemfile, and then `bundle install`